Thinking of travelling from Copenhagen to Stockholm? From flying to driving, discover the best ways of getting between the two cities here!

 Although you could do this drive solo, I’d personally prefer to do it with a group and choose another mode of transport if I was by myself.
 Not only is it more fun when you’ve got a few of you, but having someone to share the driving and navigation with makes life easier.

-- Whichever way you end up travelling between Copenhagen and Stockholm, bear in mind they’ve introduced ID checks at the border in recent years.
-Be prepared by keeping your ID handy.
+- Whichever way you end up travelling between Stockholm and Copenhagen, bear in mind they’ve introduced ID checks at the border in recent years.
+Be prepared by keeping your passport handy.

 - Currency also changes from the Danish Kroner to the Swedish Kroner over the border.
 You can pay with either at the Øresund Bridge toll though.
 And if you need cash once you arrive, you should have no problem finding an ATM.